PolMine/PolMine.github.io/_posts/2019-06-06-Towards-polmineR-v0.8.0-Pipes-ahead.md

   * The introduction of the `corpus` class comes at a cost: The quanteda package also defines a class with the same name.
 The polmineR package uses the S4 class system, quanteda uses S3, but both packages use the same constructor, the `corpus()`-method.
 If you load the polmineR package after having loaded quanteda, or vice versa, there will now be a warning on a namespace conflict.
 This is far from ideal, as the quanteda package includes important analytical functionality polmineR users may want to use.
 Having thought about the pros and cons, I thought the namespace conflict may be bearable: First of all, there is no substantial problem beyond the warning issued, if you use polmineR to evaluate a corpus and quanteda for there further analytics.
 Second, the solution to omit defining the `corpus()`-method in polmineR would have violated the aim to establish a new naming of classes/methods that is as intuitive as possible.

   * Another question was whether using the `subset()`-method might not provoke the misunderstanding that the result would be a `data.frame`.
 Indeed, I had worked with a `zoom()`-method experimentally.
 But when moving from a corpus to a subcorpus, it is not actually a "zooming in"-operation that is performed.
 If you extract the speeches given by Angela Merkel, for instance, these passages of speech are scattered across many protocols.
-So the term "zoom" will not capture well what you actually do (thanks to Max Hugendubel for this suggestion!).
+So the term "zoom" will not capture well what you actually do (thanks to Max Hugendubel and  Stefan Haußner for their thoughtful input on this!).
 So I do not think that that omitting usage of the `subset()`-method is the solution, but documenting and explaining the workflow within the package is what matters.

 ## Roadmap